tonyflow/content-moderator-api/README.md

 Apart from classifying the given text sentences, the API runs a metrics collector on a separate thread.
 The metrics collector will collect and report the metrics included in the statically defined dict `method_names` using the configured reporter.

-For the sake of demonstration, the metrics reporting interval is set to 4 seconds (so that the logs are not flooded with metric messages) and the metrics reporter is set to `stdout`.
+For the sake of demonstration, the metrics reporting interval is set to 4 seconds instead of 1 (so that the logs are not flooded with metric messages) and the metrics reporter is set to `stdout`.
 The functionality of the collector and the reporter can be more easily observed that way.

 The classifier and metrics configuration can be found in the `app_conf.yml`.